lucianogiuseppe/jsTimers-rAF-hack/README.txt

-jsTimers-rAF hack by Luciano Giuseppe
+setTimeOut-rAF hack by Luciano Giuseppe
-Replaces javascript timer methods with others that use requestAnimationFrame. jsTimers-rAF hack is useful if you want use requestAnimationFrame into your scripts without change the code or if you want to use a own version of setTimeout and setInterval methods.

-v.
-0.2
-+ Added setInterval and clearInterval adapters
-+ Added rAFSupported method to check if requestAnimationFrame is supported by browser
+Replace setTimeout method with another that uses requestAnimationFrame

 v.
 0.1
 setTimeout and clearTimeout adapters